juanids/puma/README.md

 * **Python-Driven Automation:** Plug-and-play scripts to automate I-V sweeps, associative memory protocols, and real-time visualization without needing embedded systems expertise.

 This repository contains everything needed to replicate the platform: PCB Gerber files, schematics, ESP32 firmware, and the Python control library.

+Feel free to reach out with any questions or to request the files at juan.diaz@ib.edu.ar.